-This valuable report on the fixed broadband sector in the Middle East provides information on trends and developments in this increasingly proactive region.
-A number of drivers are leading to investment in fixed broadband for many Middle Eastern markets including the economic benefits associated with high-speed infrastructure.
-This report provides key information and statistics on the fixed broadband market for the Middle East.
-Included in the report are the following countries: Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates and Yemen.
+This valuable report on the fixed broadband sector in the Middle East provides information on trends and developments.
+The report provides key information, analysis and statistics on the fixed broadband sectors for the following countries: Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates and Yemen.

 Researcher:- Kylie Wansink